totodunet/endless.js/README.md

 See a demonstration here : http://totodunet.github.io/endless/

-A website using infinite loop (endless) with jquery-scrollAdvance plugin : http://www.decimals-search.org/

 If you're interested, thanks to fork me or/and contribute to the development of endless.js!

 published under the MIT License (http://opensource.org/licenses/MIT)